brainupdaters/drlm/README.rst

 TFTP, HTTP are the services to be manually configured.
 The other sevices are automatically configured through DRLM commands.

-To configure the TFTP is nedeed deefine the DRLM Store Dir as root and enable the TFTP service on system startup.
+To configure the TFTP is needed to be defined the DRLM Store Dir as root and enable the TFTP service on system startup.

 Also is needed increment the loop limit devices in grub config in order to be able reach all DRLM clients.

 For more information about Disaster Recovery Linux Manager configuration, please read the Disaster Recovery Linux Manager `Documentation Page
 <http://docs.drlm.org/>`_.

 Docker configurations:

+Make sure the docker host has the loop limits increased in the /etc/default/grub!

 packaging/docker/etc/default = DHCP and NFS default settings